Pousada de Condeixa-Coimbra

 A sixteenth century building

-The Pousada de Condeixa-a-Nova, Santa Cristina, is found in the palace that once belonged to the noble family of Almadas, built sometime in the sixteenth century.
+The Pousada de Condeixa-Coimbra, is found in the palace that once belonged to the noble family of Almadas, built sometime in the sixteenth century.

 The Pousada owes its name to Saint Cristina, a young pilgrim martyr who after being baptized refused to offer sacrifices to the god Apollo.